AS Reggina 1914: Back to Serie C

 In June 2016, it was reported that the club was renamed from "S.S.D.
 Reggio Calabria a r.l." to "S.S.D.
 Urbs Sportiva Reggina 1914 a r.l.".
 The club was then renamed as Urbs Reggina 1914 S.r.l.

-Despite finishing as the losing side of the first round of the promotion playoffs of 2015–16 Serie D, the club filed for Lega Pro (later renamed Serie C) repechage to fill one of the vacancies for the 2016–17 season and was successfully admitted.
+Despite finishing as the losing side in the first round of the promotion playoffs of 2015–16 Serie D, the club filed for Lega Pro (later renamed Serie C) repechage to fill one of the vacancies for the 2016–17 season and was successfully admitted.
 Reggina ended the season in 13th place.

 In January 2019, facing a crisis with a potential player strike due to non-payment of salaries, the club was sold to Italian entrepreneur Luca Gallo.

-On 1 July 2019, the club announced to change the name to "Reggina 1914 S.r.l.".
+On 1 July 2019, the club announced a change in name to "Reggina 1914 S.r.l.".

 Serie B return

 Reggina won its Serie C group in 2020, earning a promotion back to the Serie B for the upcoming season.
-The team upon its Serie B return included experienced players from higher levels including Jérémy Ménez and Germán Denis.
+The team, upon its Serie B return, included experienced players from higher levels, including Jérémy Ménez and Germán Denis.

+In the 2022-23 season under the guidance of manager Filippo Inzaghi, Reggina finished in a playoff position, despite suffering a five-point deduction for failing to pay taxes and player salaries on time.
+The deduction was initially seven points, but was reduced to five following an appeal.

+2023 exclusion and restart

+On 1 July 2023, Reggina was excluded from Serie B for the 2023-24 season after Covisoc rejected their application due to financial irregularities.
+On appeal, the Federal Council confirmed Reggina's exclusion.
+At the next level of appeal, the Collegio di Garanzia of the Italian Olympic Committee withheld the decision.
+On 3 August, the Administrative Court of Rome again rejected Reggina's request for readmission.
+On 30 August, Reggina was again rejected at the final level of appeals, the Council of State.
+Brescia was readmitted to the league after Reggina's confirmed exclusion.

+On 1 September 2023, acting mayor of the Metropolitan City of Reggio Calabria, Paolo Brunetti, received approval from the Italian Football Federation to enroll a club in Serie D for the 2023–24 season.
+The club was successively handed over to a Catania-based consortium led by Antonino Ballarino, named La Fenice Amaranto (The amaranth phoenix), which submitted a league application and will take part to the season under the new denomination of LFA Reggio Calabria, as the new club was forbidden to use the Reggina 1914 name or logo for the upcoming season.

+On 29 May 2024, Ballarino and LFA Reggio Calabria acquired the rights to the name and history of Reggina; the club was formally renamed to AS Reggina 1914 on 18 July 2024.